Connie Britton Speaks Out About Huge ‘Nashville’ Decision That Shocked Fans

 — Entertainment Weekly (@EW) February 17, 2017

 Right now, Connie Britton is taking a bit of a break.
-She said that she has a few films going on, but after working non-stop on shows for 10 years, she is ready for a break.
+She said that she has a few films going on, but after working non-stop on shows for ten years, she is ready for a break.
 Her fans will follow her and watch her wherever she ends up next.

-The Hollywood Reporter shared last week that fans were wondering if this was the end of Connie Britton and it turns out that it was, even though nobody really knew.
+The Hollywood Gossip shared last week that everyone was wondering if this was the end of Connie Britton and it turns out that it was even though nobody really knew.
 Rayna was able to escape her stalker, but it was actually a car crash that ended up taking her life.
 The show ended with that last week and this week ended with her death.
 There will be a lot of story to tell about what Rayna’s death means and how it affects everyone on the show.
 Connie did tell Ellen “I’m in.
 I’m in for the duration,” but it turns out she just meant the duration of her character.

 Are you shocked to hear that Connie Britton left Nashville?
 Do you think that the show can continue without her?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Nashville on Thursday nights on CMT.